zak-45/WLEDVideoSync/README.md

 **Key Features:**
 - Video synchronization with WLED-controlled LED strips
 - Support for various video sources
+- Support for desktop / desktop area
 - Customizable LED mapping and effects

-**Installation:**
+**Automatic Installation:**
+1. Take the app from releases (Unix/ Mac/ Win)
+2. Execute it to extract the standalone version
+3. Go to ./WLEDVideoSync folder and run WLEDVideoSync-{OS} app.

+**Manual Installation:**
 1. Clone the repository from GitHub
-2. Install required dependencies (list specific dependencies)
+2. Install required dependencies : pip -r requirements.txt
-3. Configure your WLED setup
+3. Run it with : python -m WLEDVideoSync.py

 **Usage:**
 1. Connect your WLED-controlled LED strips